|On this page:

-Medical form;|Immunizations | Malaria prophylaxis | Other recommendations | More information
+Medical form|Immunizations | Malaria prophylaxis | Other recommendations | More information

 It is important for us to know if any students have special medical needs so we can be prepared to assist in this regard.
-Please download our Medical form.pdf

-This form should be completed by you and your physician and mailed to us in a sealed envelope marked "CONFIDENTIAL - MEDICAL" to the Canadian Field Studies in Africa Program as soon as possible.
+The medical forms should be completed by you and your physician and mailed to us in a sealed envelope marked "CONFIDENTIAL - MEDICAL" to the Canadian Field Studies in Africa Program as soon as possible.
 Be sure that you do not include any other documentation in this envelope as it will be forwarded directly to the physicians.

 If you are unable to access your usual physician to complete this form, it may be completed by another physician with the understanding that you are responsible to disclose any medical information that may impact on your participation in the program.
-These forms allow our program physician to adequately prepare the medical kit that travels with the program to deal with any medical emergencies that may occur.
+These forms allow our program physician to adequately prepare the medical kit travelling with the program to deal with any medical emergencies that may occur.
 We do not reject students on the basis of their medical forms except in the case of an extreme ailment that may endanger the well-being of either the individual or other participants in the program.

 Please be assured that Doctor-Patient confidentiality will be maintained both in Canada and in Africa and this includes your medical forms.

 There are several immunizations required for travel to East Africa.
 Please consult your physician or a local travel medical clinic since the requirements do change from time to time.

 The sooner you look after immunization requirements, the better.
 Sometimes appointments are needed for immunizations like Yellow Fever and it does take some time for the immunizations to be effective.